 Meanwhile, before the meeting, at about 1:30 p.m., about 35 members of the Central District Youth Club — which included both African-American and white youth — proceeded to the mayor’s office with the intention of occupying it as a form of protest in support of open housing in Seattle.
 The sit-in lasted 24 hours and ended peacefully, and it succeeded in convincing the city council to commit to the creation of a human rights commission, with the mandate of drafting an open housing ordinance within 90 days.

-Some of the protest leaders, including the Rev. Jackson and the Rev. McKinney, were still critical that the council did not directly move toward the creation of an ordinance.
+Some of the protest leaders, including the Rev. Jackson and the Rev. McKinney, were still critical that the council did not directly move towards the creation of an ordinance.
 Another local clergyman, the Rev. Dr. John H. Adams, minister of the First African Methodist Episcopal Church, said tersely at one point, “You cannot put out the forest fire of racial tension with the hot dry air that comes from committee rooms.”

 Seattle voters would defeat the open housing ordinance in March 1964.
 After four more years of “Seattle Way” shenanigans, the ordinance was finally passed directly by the city council in April 1968.